MT. BLACKBURN

 Likely, at some point or another, at least a little bit, yes.

-On a Basecamp Hiking Trip, you will need to carry your gear about 5-20min from the backcountry airstrip to set up camp at the beginning of the trip and then pack up and carry it back to the airstrip at the end.
+On a Base Camp Trip, you will need to carry your gear about 5-20min from the backcountry airstrip to where you plan to set up your camp.
+You'll carry your gear once at the beginning of the trip and then pack it up and carry it back to the airstrip at the end.
 Throughout the trip you will hike with a small day pack – this is usually 5-15lbs.

-On a Basecamp mini-Backpacking Trip you will need to carry all your gear between the airstrip and your camp, which will be 1-3mi away.
-This means at least 2 one-way trips with the big backpack (usually 30-40lbs).
+On a Mini-Backpacking Trip you will carry all your gear between the airstrip and your camp, which will be 1-3mi away.
+This means at least 2 one-way trips with the big backpack (usually 35-45lbs).
 After setting up camp you will enjoy day-hikes with a much lighter day pack (usually 5-15lbs).

-On a Backpacking Trip, you will move camp almost every night and will need to carry everything you need with you.
-For a trip up to 4 days in length, you can expect packs in the 35-45lb range and for trips in the 6-8 day range, please be prepared for weights closer to 45-50lbs.
-The burly gear that is required for the Alaskan backcountry isn’t very light so forget “ultralite” and think heavy-duty!
+On a Backpacking Trip, you will move camp every night and will need to carry everything you need with you throughout each day.
+For a trip up to 4 days in length, you can expect packs in the 35-45lb range and for trips in the 6-8 day range, please be prepared for weights closer to 45-55lbs.
+The burly gear that is required for the Alaskan backcountry isn’t very light so forget “ultralight” and think heavy-duty!

 On our objective-based Mountaineering Expeditions, you will be required to carry all your own gear and some group gear between camps.
 Depending on the terrain, you may bring sleds with you for all or some of the route.
 Depending on the route, you may do stretches of the route multiple times, caching gear as you go, so you may not always have the full weight of all your equipment with you at all times.
 At maximum, you can expect weights of 80-160lbs to be split between a backpack and a sled and at minimum a 30lb bag for single-day excursions.